Skip to contents

 Milestone data

-As user, you are unlikely to ever need to interact with these milestone data because all relevant output for you is stored in csv and pdf files in the output folder results.
-However, it can be useful to know where the milestone data are stored for the following reasons:
+Each part, when run, stores its output in an R-data file that has .RData as its extension, which we refer to as the milestone data.
+As user, you are unlikely to ever need to interact directly with the milestone data files because all relevant output for you is stored in csv and pdf files in the output folder results.

 Parameter themes